ehabit/mochadick/content/post/spec/items.md

 A basic furnace powered by whale oil rather than coal.
 Provides efficiency boost over regular furnaces.

+##### Whale Oil Light

+A light powered by whale oil.
+It pushes back both darkness and fog.

 ##### Slaver's Pit
 A multi-block structure that allows whalers to enslave villagers to perform various menial tasks.